Dog Immune Support Supplement

 • Colostrum as a primary ingredient, not a trace addition

-• Species-specific probiotic strains with documented CFU counts
+• Species-specific probiotic strains with documented CFU counts (if included)

 • NASC compliance and third-party testing verification